latest tech scookietech

 But the really interesting shift?
 Software that watches how you work.

-New tools from companies covered on scookietech are learning your patterns.
+New tools from companies covered on scookietech are picking up on your habits.
 They see that you always schedule client calls on Tuesday mornings.
-They notice you send the same type of follow-up email after every meeting.
+You send the same follow-up email after every meeting, they notice.
+These systems are learning your patterns, and they’re getting better at it every day.
+What does that mean for your privacy?
+For your workflow?
+The answer isn’t simple.
+But it matters.

 So they start doing it for you.